kausikram/pudiyador_track/README.md

 Pudiyador Track uses Merlin, PHPActiveRecord and H20 Template Engine.

 ### Licenses
-Pudiyador is released under a BSD license.
+Pudiyador Track is released under a BSD license.
 You can play all you want.
 Feel free to contribute or buy me food.